 Important warnings appear like this.
-These flag potential danger Warning to the Apple IIe, its software, or you.
-Important Text set off in a box like this is less urgent or threatening than text placed inside a Warning box, but still of a critical nature.
-Text set off like this defines the differences in features or Extended keyboard lie operation between the three versions of the Apple IIe.
+These flag potential danger to the Apple IIe, its software, or you.

+Text set off in a box like this is less urgent or threatening than text placed inside a Warning box, but still of a critical nature.

+Text set off like this defines the differences in features or operation between the three versions of the Apple IIe.

+Definitions, cross-references, and other short Items appear in marginal glosses like this.
 By the way: Information that is useful but incidental to the text is set off like this.
-You may want to skip over such information marginal glosses like this. and return to it later.
+You may want to skip over such information and return to it later.

 Terms that are defined in a marginal gloss or in the glossary appear in boldface.